Return to Family Law

 A person in a de facto relationship, including a same sex couple, can obtain a Domestic Violence Protection Order from a Magistrates Court.

-You are also able to apply to the Family Court or Federal Circuit Court to obtain parenting orders for a child of a relationship and property adjustment orders in relation to your assets and liabilities.
+You are also able to apply to the Federal Circuit or Family Court of Australia to obtain parenting orders for a child of a relationship and property adjustment orders in relation to your assets and liabilities.

 There are several factors that could indicate the existence of a de facto relationship and it is important that you obtain legal advice as to your entitlements.